 Every influencer is different and will require a different approach, but you’ll always need to know their audience as a starting point.

-As for content, how you say something can be just as important as what you’re saying.
-Be mindful of your tone of voice and language choice when you’re contacting journalists and influencers.
+As for content, how you say something can be just as important as what you say.
+Be mindful of your tone of voice and language choice when contacting journalists and influencers.

-This is where your research can be helpful, as you can gain an insight into how journalists and influencers communicate online – but don’t use that as an excuse to be overly casual in professional emails.
+This is where your research can be helpful, as you can gain insight into how journalists and influencers communicate online (just don’t use that as an excuse to be overly casual).

 Be very careful with names, too.
-Psychologically, we love the sound of our own names, and we hate it when our names are misspelt.
-This also applies to pronouns—research, research, research.
+Psychologically, we love the sound of our own names and hate it when they’re misspelled, so check these are definitely right.
+The same also applies to pronouns (he/she/they).

 We’d recommend opening up another tab and checking out our influencer guide if that’s an area you want to focus on in more detail before carrying on with the rest of this piece!